2018 POSITION LETTERS SECTION

 The bill would permanently establish the Health in All Policies Program so that state departments can continue to integrate health and equity into programs and policies.

-AB 2753 (Oppose Unless Amended) TIMELINE FOR DETERMINATION OF DENSITY BONUS – in Assembly Housing & Community Development and Local Government Committees
+AB 2753 (Support as Amended) DETERMINATION OF ELIGIBILITY OF DENSITY BONUS – in Assembly Local Government Committee – Wednesday, April 25th

 AB 3147 (Oppose) FREEZING TIMING OF LOCAL FEES AND EXACTIONS – in Assembly Housing & Community Development committee 4/11 & Local Government Committee